 I-3.
-Scope
+SCOPE

-This document describes Behavioral Health Services standards and requirements with which the Primary Contractor and its BH-MCO must comply.
+This document describes Behavioral Health Services standards and requirements with which the Primary Contractors and their BH-MCO must comply.
 It also includes information on the policies and procedures the Department will follow in carrying out its program management and oversight responsibilities.